Understanding Exterior Paint for Wood

 In most cases, you do get what you pay for when it comes to premium exterior paints.
 Duration is one of those paints that has never failed me on any of my exterior painting projects.
 I also use the interior version when I paint indoors.
 Both paints are from Sherwin Williams.
 Before I started using this paint, I used Super Paint successfully for a long time, but Duration is more flexible and holds up longer due to the acrylic co-polymers in the paint.

 Another advantage is the versatility.
 Duration can be used on multiple surfaces including wood, aluminum and even vinyl.
 You can also use this paint with an airless sprayer.
 I've spray painted aluminum siding, metal garage doors, window shutters and vinyl siding with Duration.
 The paint dries in about one hour.
-The hefty price tag of $85 per gallon might be a deal breaker for some, but the paint will hold up longer and reduce future labor and repaint costs.
+The hefty price tag of $85 per gallon might be a deal breaker for some, but the paint will hold up longer and reduce future maintenance costs.

 Super Paint Exterior Acrylic Latex

-Super Paint is a good alternative to Duration if you don't want to fork over $85 per gallon for your exterior painting project.
+Super Paint is the cheaper alternative to Duration if you don't want to fork over $85 per gallon for your exterior painting project.
 Super Paint starts at $66 per gallon, which is still a bit pricey, but you can grab this paint at a lower price using contractor account pricing, coupons, or by taking advantage of Sherwin Williams spring time sales events.
 The sales events usually run at least two to three times per year.

 Like Duration, Super Paint holds up well long-term.
 Winter temperatures in my area drop below zero in the coldest part of the winter with scorching hot temps in the summer.
 When I did a lot of exterior painting, I painted many homes with this product and never had a call back on any of my projects.